 Georgia Weapons Carry License Applications may now be submitted online.
 Applicants must still visit the Hall County Probate Court to sign their application after submission, but using the online form will make your visit quicker.
-Please DO NOT print an application from any other source and bring to the Court.
-You must answer questions and sign the application after a Clerk of the Probate Court prints it and presents it to you.
-Please read these instructions before logging in to understand the process.
+You do not need to print your application, but will be able to answer your questions online and the Clerk of the Probate Court will print it for you to sign when you arrive.

 Application & Payment